Abd-Beltaji/ShapeToPath/README.md

 - It transforms an svg shape element `(line, rect, circle, ellipse)` into a path or an SVG path element.

 ## How it works?
-- It uses `pre-defined path templates` (explained later) using the elements `attributes` to generate the appropreate path.
+- It uses `pre-defined path templates` using the elements `attributes` to generate the appropreate path.

-##Usage:
+## Usage:
 ---
 ### **shapeToPath**(*Element*): String

-Description:
+Description
 :  It is used to generate a String path from the given shape.`

 **Example**: